This Post Is Sponsored By My Brand Partner, Arhaus! As Always, All Opinions Are My Own! Thank you for supporting CityGirlGoneMom!

 Maybe I wasn’t supposed to take the whole “give them everything” literally, but when your kids are as passionate as mine, it’s impossible to say no. For Dylan and Brody, dance isn’t just a hobby, it feeds their souls.

 Every single day they dance.
-In a studio, in the house, out in the yard, in the hallways at school—there’s not one place their pirouettes and arabesques haven’t touched.
+In the house, out in the yard, in the aisles at the grocery store—there’s not one place their pirouettes and arabesques haven’t touched.
 So when it came time to transform our upstairs space into a mini dance studio, I knew we had to get it right.
 So I partnered with Arhaus to virtually design the space with Arhaus Interior Designers.

 Though these two tiny dancers are related, they bring two unique perspectives and personalities to the movement.
 Beyond just being two different genders, their styles are so unique.